LucySargent/React_crowdfunding/README.md

 <h4>Permissions</h4>
 <ul>
 <li>Updating a project is limited to the project owner.
-Unauthorised users are directed to a forbidden notice.</li>
+Unauthorised users are redirected to an unauthorised page.</li>
 <li>Deleting a project is limited to the project owner and Admin.
-Unauthorised users are directed to a forbidden notice.</li>
+Unauthorised users are redirected to an unauthorised page.</li>
     </ul>

 ![Home / Create User / Pledges](/screenshots/home_create_unauthorised.jpg "")